Video Player ↓

 WE ASK, "HOW DO WE ALLEVIATE POVERTY?"

 But the real question is, how do people create prosperity for their families and their communities?
-The purpose of this series is to encounter our brothers and sisters in the developing world not merely as people in need, not as aid recipients, not as charity projects, but as human beings created in the image of God and endowed with His divine creative spark.
+The purpose of this series is to encounter our brothers and sisters in the developing world not merely as people in need, but as human beings created in the image of God and endowed with His divine creative spark.
 It's time to change.
 Let's shift our focus from aid to enterprise, from paternalism to partnerships, from poverty alleviation to real human flourishing.

 RETHINK POVERTY — 6 EPISODES TO JUMP-START THE CONVERSATION